jkru3/digital-garden/content/is it ok to be skeptical of AI now?.md

 And so when a nurse or a farmer or anyone else completely removed from the technology expresses anything but optimism on the topic, I can see why people involved who work with it might

-The man who started the business that would become Marlboro cigarettes died of lung cancer.
+The man who started the business that would become Marlboro cigarettes died of lung cancer